DFXswiss/services/docs/test-architecture.md

   `CollectionAccountInvoicePersonalIbanMissing` error token, so a green run proves that the screen displays that token, not that the API emits it for this request.
 A unit test against the message mapping pins the token contract instead.
+- **The staff ticket customer-note visual spec answers the issue payload itself.**
+  `e2e/support-ticket-note.spec.ts` fulfils `GET /v1/support/issue/:id/data`, the message thread for that uid, clerks, clerk mapping and activity with synthetic fixtures.
+A green run proves that the Kundennotiz composer renders those fixtures.
+It does not prove that the API returns that issue or that `createSupportNote` persists a note.
 - **The support-issue receiver-IBAN spec pins KYC level and account mail on GET /v2/user.**
   `e2e/support-issue-receiver-iban.spec.ts` rewrites that response so `kyc.level` is high enough for the screen guard and `mail` is present if the cached wallet session has none.
 A green visual run